Qubes-Community/Contents/docs/common-tasks/opening-urls-in-vms.md

 ### Per application setup ###

-Most applications provide a way to configure what program to use depending on URL/file (mime) types.
-Stepping up from the command line approach, a better solution would be to configure each application to use the `qvm-open-in-{vm,dvm}` scripts.
+Most applications provide a way to select a given program to use for specific URL/file (mime) types.
+We can thus use that feature to select the `qvm-open-in-{vm,dvm}` scripts instead of the default application programs.

-The subsections below give additional info on how to configure popular applications.
+The subsections below show how to configure popular applications.

 #### Thunderbird ####

-In the case of Thunderbird, one has to define actions for opening attachements (see the [mozilla doc](http://kb.mozillazine.org/Actions_for_attachment_file_types), mainly section "Download Actions" settings").
+With Thunderbird one has to define actions for opening attachements (see the [mozilla doc](http://kb.mozillazine.org/Actions_for_attachment_file_types), mainly section "Download Actions" settings").
 Changing the way http and https URLs are opened requires tweaking config options though (see [this mozilla doc](http://kb.mozillazine.org/Changing_the_web_browser_invoked_by_Thunderbird)).
 Those changes can be made in Thunderbird's config editor, or by adding the following to `$HOME/.thunderbird/user.js` like so:

 ~~~
 user_pref("network.protocol-handler.warn-external.http", true);